tanyas1/ungraded-1-ibm/CONTRIBUTING.md

 # Contributor Covenant 3.0 Code of Conduct

+# Contributing

+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## Our Pledge

 We pledge to make our community welcoming, safe, and equitable for all.